-Due to the four-week response time on these grants, SK Arts is only able to accept Micro-Grant submissions in English.
+Due to the four-week response time after the application deadline date on these grants, SK Arts is only able to accept Micro-Grant submissions in English.
 Applicants who find this challenging can request support from SK Arts' Accessibility Fund but are encouraged to contact their Program Consultant and do this work well in advance of the submission deadline.